The educational aims of the Subject “Foreign Trade, Logistics and Business in Taiwan (Republic of China)” are:

-Taiwan belongs to the Buddhist Civilization / Sinic Civilization
+Taiwan belongs to Buddhist Civilization / Sinic Civilization

 Taiwanese Economy.